-The Faculty also offers undergraduate programmes as follows: The Departments of Civil Engineering, Electrical Engineering, and Mechanical Engineering offer Bachelor of Engineering Degree programmes in Civil Engineering, Geomatics, Land Management, Mining Engineering, Electrical and Electronic Engineering, Mechanical Engineering and Industrial Engineering.
+The Faculty offers undergraduate programmes as follows: The Department of Architecture and Planning offers Bachelor of Architecture Degree programme in Architecture, BSc and MA professional degrees in Urban and Regional Planning and a Bachelor of Real Estate.
+The Department of Civil Engineering offers Bachelor of Engineering Degree programmes in Civil Engineering, Geomatics, Mining Engineering and Mineral Engineering.
+The Department of Electrical Engineering offers Bachelor of Engineering Degree programmes in Electrical Engineering, Electronic Engineering.
+The Department of Mechanical Engineering offers Bachelor of Engineering Degree programmes in Mechanical Engineering and Industrial Engineering.
 The Department of Industrial Design and Technology offers Bachelor of Design Degree programmes in Industrial Design, and Design and Technology Education.
-The Department of Architecture and Planning offers Bachelor of Architecture Degree programme in Architecture, BSc/MA professional degree in Urban and Regional Planning and a Bachelor of Real Estate .
-Details of the requirements for admission into the various programmes are outlined in the following pages under each relevant Department
+Details of the requirements for admission into the various programmes are outlined in subsequent pages under each relevant Department.
+The Faculty of Engineering and Technology also offers MPhil/PhD programmes which are interdisciplinary.